 Negotiate your salary and all benefits: everything is negotiable.
 Don't be shy or you will be scrounging for change a week before your next paycheck.
 Also, ask about bonuses and airfare reimbursement.
 Bonuses are not at all uncommon if you fulfill your 1-year contract and work full-time.
 Some international schools will either buy you a ticket home or pay you cash if you choose not to take the ticket.
 Again, make sure they handle your visa, work permit, and teacher's license.
 These things cost money and you do not want to pay for them yourself or have to deal with the government offices that issue them.

 This is where you pay much more than your Thai counterpart, up to double what a Thai would pay.
-Take your time and check different locations and prices before you decide on an apartment (see Cheap Digs in Bangkok by Chris Mitchell for details).
+Take your time and check different locations and prices before you decide on an apartment (see Cheap Rentals in Bangkok on this site by Chris Mitchell for details).
 You can stay in a cheap guesthouse while you are looking.
 Very few teaching jobs provide accommodation, and if they do it is very likely because they are located in the country.
 Check the rate for water and electricity.
 The Thais pay the utility company directly thus getting a much lower price then the farang.
 Many housing complexes from large to small will make you pay a premium for the same services.
 You can expect to pay between 4 and 5.5 baht per unit for electricity.
 Also water is usually a fixed rate of 300 to 500 baht, which is three to five times more expensive than paying the utility company directly.
 It seems like extortion, but it is a common practice here in Thailand and completely legal (I think).
 The point is this adds up.
 Our first electricity bill was nearly 5,000 baht So be careful.

 English Teaching Jobs